Why Is There Water In My Compressed Air?

 2. The act of compression generates heat

-Before we wrap this up, let’s take a moment to look again at our example of atmospheric air that was compressed.
+Let’s look again at our example of compressed atmospheric air.
 We know the atmospheric air became compressed air when it was forced into a smaller volume, and that water vapor transformed into water droplets when the heated air was cooled.
+But what happened to the other contaminates, like oil, dust and dirt, that didn’t compress?

-What happened to the other contaminates, like oil, dust and dirt, that didn’t compress?
-It’s simple: they got filtered out or left the air compressor.
-Many contaminants will get trapped in an intake filter, preventing the dirt, dust and other airborne contaminants from entering the system in the first place.
+It’s simple: they were filtered out or exited the air compressor.
+Most contaminants get trapped in an intake filter, preventing dirt, dust, and other airborne contaminants from entering the system in the first place.

 How Is Water Removed From Air Compressor Systems?

-Water is a byproduct of compressing air but that doesn’t mean it can be ignored.
+It's critical to pay attention to water in your compressed air.
 Water can cause rust and damage to air compressor systems and tools, and hot discharged water can be dangerous to operators.
 In addition, this water can cause tools to freeze up in the winter.

 Air compressor applications that need exceptionally dry air may also use a refrigerated air dryer, an absorption air dryer, or both.
 You can learn more about these common air drying methods here.